Sultan Agung Stadium: Horse racing venue

 To the west of Sultan Agung Stadium, there is a national-standard horse racecourse covering an area of 8 hectares.
 This racecourse has a track length of 1,200 meters with a width of 16 meters.

-Sultan Agung Racecourse frequently hosts various prestigious horse racing events, such as the Indonesian Derby (the final race in the Indonesian Triple Crown), Pertiwi Cup, Piala Raja Hamengkubuwono X, and Kejurnas (National Championship).
+Sultan Agung Racecourse frequently hosts various prestigious horse racing events, such as the Indonesia Derby (the final race in the Indonesian Triple Crown), Pertiwi Cup, Piala Raja Hamengkubuwono X, and Kejurnas (National Championship).